 - Speak directly to the Member or Employee involved.
 We all share the swim club and have both the right and the responsibility to speak up when necessary.
 This is the quickest and most efficient way to resolve problems.

-- Speak to the manager, John Nemeth.
-He will be at the pool during posted hours as well as other times, and will respond to any messages left for him.
+- Speak to the pool manager, Ellie Harkins.
+She will be at the pool during posted hours as well as at other times, and will respond to any messages left for her.

 If the problem is not satisfactorily resolved, speak to a Board Member.